jcolag/silver-bat-01-seeking-refuge/text/10-escape.md

 I come to a few more miles in, what seems like it's probably somewhere near the halfway point.
 Both legs throb and are tied up in assorted improvised first aid devices.
 It should go without saying that I don't stay conscious for long, just long enough to moan and possibly scream in pain.

 Drifting in and out of consciousness, I have dreams of monstrous bats diving from the night sky doing battle with snake-headed beauties.
 I dream of Bertram, my ancestor, watching his parents die and dedicating his life to freeing oppressed people around the world.
 I dream of Bertram's friend, Bruce Fordyce, using his technology to assassinate---murder---people he saw as a threat to progress.
 I dream of Nana Isla appearing in a puff of smoke to arrest criminals.
 I dream about those classic comic book heroes---the Madame Stranges, the Clocks, the Blue Bolts---coming to life and suddenly needing to understand the law and post-traumatic stress better than a lazy writer would want to.
 I dream of threatening my friends, scaring them to get them to run away from me, then despairing at my loneliness.
 I dream of being a child again, held like I'm flying by a laughing old man whose skin is red and scaly.
 I dream of the bright future the Nick Liangs and the Jawaras of the world can have, if we can only dismantle the ideas and systems holding them back.
 I dream about playing chess against a man in a black robe, which a bit more derivative than I usually prefer, as metaphors go.
-But most of all, I dream about falling, falling endlessly with no end in sight, half-wondering why my life isn't flashing in front of my eyes and feeling like I'm just on the verge of some kind of a revelation in that respect.
+But most of all, I dream about falling, falling endlessly with no end in sight, half-wondering why my life isn't flashing in front of my eyes and feeling like I'm just on the verge of some kind of revelation in that respect.

 In my lucid moments, assuming I'm not just dreaming about being carried through a pipe, too---what would have to be the most disappointing fantasy life imaginable---it finally sinks in just how much information I've had to absorb.
 It finally sinks in how many changes I've had to make, the completely different life I lead.
 And it sinks in how much prouder I am of my family and the struggle I have ahead of me to be worthy of what they do, what *I* do, now, too.